artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

   <img src="../Images/Execution.png" width=70% height=70%>
 </p>

-## Exercises about RISC-V Architecture and Assembly
+## Exercises about RISC-V Architecture and Assembly in Ripes
 We next show the solution in Ripes for a subset of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).
 The remaining exercises can also be resolved and tested by the students in Ripes.

 ### Exercise 1